lowRISC/lowrisc-site/content/docs/GettingStarted.md

     A micro-SD card (minimum 4GBytes capacity)
     A PC-compatible SD-card reader

+## Choosing a hardware configuration

+LowRISC can be configured standalone, mimicking a PC, or with a remote serial console (not to be confused with the tethered option mentioned in some RISCV documentation sources).
+For the remote console option the FPGA configuration can come from USB memory stick, so the large (up to 28GBytes) Vivado installation is not required.
+For the standalone option it has to come from Quad-SPI flash memory.

-###    For the remote console option you will require
+### remote console requirements

-    A USB memory stick (remote keyboard option via microcom only will be available) Install microcom or your favourite terminal emulator program You will need to use the following command to allow microcom to run as the non-superuser: sudo usermod -a -G dialout $USER
+    A USB memory stick if you don't want to use Vivado and Quad-SPI.
+    Install microcom or your favourite terminal emulator program (remote keyboard option only will be available) You will need to use the following command to allow microcom to run as the non-superuser: sudo usermod -a -G dialout $USER

-###    For the standalone (PC free) option you will require
+### Standalone (PC free) requirements

     A VGA compatible LCD monitor
     A PS/2 style PC-AT keyboard with USB connector
-    A copy of Vivado 2018.1 webpack edition (with SDK if you plan to do development)
+    A copy of Vivado 2018.1 webpack edition (with SDK if you plan to do development) to program the Quad-SPI

 #### For both options a 100Base-T Ethernet cable to a home hub or corporate LAN is recommended.